 Autumn is most definitely upon us.
-Walking Kipper to school the other day, I really wished I’d worn a hat and gloves.
+Walking my daughter Kipper to school the other day, I really wished I’d worn a hat and gloves.
 And we only have a 5 minute walk!
-I am most certainly in the mood for SOUP.
+I am most certainly in the mood for soup.

-Soup is a real comforter for me, so I made a big pot of this creamy mushroom soup with freekah, and fully expected to eat the lot myself, as Kipper doesn’t like mushrooms… Hmmm, more on that later.
+Soup is a real comforter for me, so I made a big pot of this creamy vegan mushroom soup with freekah, and fully expected to eat the lot myself, as Kipper doesn’t like mushrooms.
+Ahem.
+More on that later.

 I swear she’ll grow up to be a politician.

-I used oat milk in the soup, which is my preferred non-dairy milk alternative, but you could use soy milk, or even cow’s milk if you’re not bothered about the dairy.
+I used oat milk in the soup, which is my preferred non-dairy milk alternative.
+You could also use soy milk, or even cow’s milk if you’re not bothered about the dairy.
 It makes the mushroom soup lovely and creamy – just the thing on a cold, autumn day.

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe.
 (Of course, I’ll never pass on your email address to anyone.)